 This design is beautiful.
-At first, I came at Amin & Marcel with my own design thoughts (moribund such as they are), but in the end, they convinced me to try the house design or the one they use for all the ad work.
+At first, I came to Amin & Marcel with my own design thoughts (moribund such as they are), but in the end, they convinced me to try the house design or the one they use for all the ad work.
 Since I had it in my hand in Singapore I thought well yup this might be ok.

-However, when I received a few weeks back and did the shots it just looks so damned interesting than what I had originally in mind for a design.
-You have color on the outside, color on the inside (HALC green) and a transparent shell to show off a collage of wiring colors on top of it.
+However, when I received it a few weeks back and did the shots it just looks so damned interesting than what I had originally in mind for a design.
+You have color on the outside, color on the inside (HALC green), and a transparent shell to show off a collage of wiring colors on top of it.

 The guys simply call it the Elysium design so there is no alternative coding on the customizer online tool.
 It will cost you 130 EUR though as a premium design.
 The top blue tiger-like stripes really do a top job of offsetting an otherwise monotone transparent shell and compliment the lime green effect of the HALC chamber behind it nicely.

 On top of that, as always with Vision Ears, the finishing on the acrylic body is flawless.
 You will not find a bubble, scratch or big seam anywhere on the Elysium shell.